 Does My Business Need a State Tax ID Number?

-If you do business in a state, including having income, hiring employees or selling goods or services, you will also need to get a state tax identification number for other state identification purposes, like sales taxes.
-This number is issued when you register with your state department of revenue.
+If you do business in a state, including having an income, hiring employees or selling goods or services, you will also need to get a state tax identification number for other state identification purposes, like sales taxes.
+This number is issued when you register with your state taxing authority.